kendarorg/HttpAnsweringMachine/docs/dns.md

 Following this approach you don't need to know in advance the IP of the docker instance with the dns server

-    IMPORTANT
+**<u>IMPORTANT</u>**

-    When the DNS requests are forwarded to the extra servers, the are made all UPPERCASE When an uppercase domain name is requested the answer will be always "no domain found" This is implemented to avoid DNS request infinite loops
+<u>When the DNS requests are forwarded to the extra servers, the are made all UPPERCASE
+When an uppercase domain name is requested the answer will be always "no domain found" This is implemented to avoid DNS request infinite loops</u>

 ### Blocker